Time Zones in United Arab Emirates

 does United Arab Emirates use daylight saving time?

 No, the United Arab Emirates does not use daylight saving time.
-The country stays on UTC+4 for the entire year, and clocks do not change in spring or autumn.
+The country stays on UTC+4 all year, with no spring or autumn clock changes.

 what is the time difference between United Arab Emirates and UTC?